EncouragingProgrammer/odin-recipes/README.md

 About this project:
 This is the first major project which involves developing a recipe website.
 In this first version of the website, I will be primarly focusing on the HTML elements with the intention of adding CSS later on.
 Through this process I am also working on intentional practice with Linux and github.
 Current progress:
-Getting the project setup in a github repository.
+Oct 24, 2021 Getting the project setup in a github repository.
+Created the index.html file with 3 recipe files.